-Personally, after eating a steak every breakfast for 60 days, I noticed my appetite starting to crave other things.
-This has led me to a more flexible approach, which we will discuss more through this guide.
+Personally, after eating a steak every morning for 60 days, I noticed my appetite starting to crave other things.
+This has led me to a more flexible approach, which we will discuss more in this guide.

 In the world we live in today, with the sheer amount of addictive and enticing foods vying for our eating pleasure, it takes resilience to ignore these options constantly.

 This is not an excuse to eat them, and you will decide how flexible you want to be only our carnivore diet, but either way, it’s something to be aware of

 I’ve had a sweet tooth most of my life.
 Whenever science can invent an ice cream that’s just as sweet, without the sugar, I could see myself having a bowl every day.